waiyee/atmGOv2/README.md

 # atmGOv2
-Auto Trading Machine (GO version 2) by Wynn and France in 2017
+Auto Trading Machine (GO version 2) by Wynn and Frank in 2017

 Based on Bittrex API